pump-io/pump.io/TESTING.md

 In general you don't need to worry about these - the right one will be run in Travis.

+## The main test suite

+The main test suite is broken up into subsuites.
+There's the unit test subsuite, and the end-to-end test subsuite.
+The unit test subsuite is fast and the end-to-end test subsuite is slow.

+There's also some tests that test the utilities used in the rest of the test suite.

+When you run `npm test`, it will run the linters and then, in order:

+* The test suite utilities tests, because if these fail everything else will definitely blow up with confusing errors
+* The unit test subsuite, because if there's failures in it they'll be reported faster
+* The end-to-end test subsuite

+You can also run these individually with `npm run test:vows:testsuite`, `npm run test:vows:unit`, and `npm run test:vows:e2e`, respectively.

 ## Running as root

 Some of the functionality that this package provides requires